-Also, remember to do mulching to your garden.
+Also, remember to mulch to your garden.
 Getting compost should not be a problem with the leaves falling, waste from cut down trees and even food waste.
 Spread the compost up to six inches.
 This enriches the soil with nutrients and keeps it from becoming depleted.

 For your perennial plants, cut them back after the first frost.
 Cutting too early might fire back, it is advisable to wait until the plant is dead to cut them back.
 Leave only the beautiful plants standing with pretty flowers and seed heads such as sunflower, coneflowers, thistles and the likes.
 These plants look cool in the winter and they attract beautiful insects like butterflies.

-Gardening is an exciting activity one only needs to pay attention to these tips and your garden and lawn will be full of life.
+Gardening is an exciting activity.
+One only needs to pay attention to these tips and your garden and lawn will be full of life.
 Always be prepared for the seasons with the right equipment and procedures.
-Talk to our team of experts if you need help who have a wide range of experience from small-scale orchards to long avenue plants.
+Talk to our team of experts if you need help.
+They have a wide range of experience from small-scale orchards to long avenue plants.